 The qualified dividend treatment was originally set to expire at the end of 2008, but was extended until 2010 (by the Tax Increase Prevention and Reconciliation Act of 2005) and then extended again through the end of 2012 (under the Tax Relief Act of 2010).
 If Congress does not act, the qualified dividend rules will lapse at the end of this year, reverting dividends back to ordinary income treatment.

-Owners of Closely-Held Businesses
+Taxation of Owners of Closely-Held Businesses

 While the shift in dividend tax treatment may affect some investor preferences for dividend-paying stocks, clients who are owners of closely-held businesses have a unique tax planning opportunity in light of the scheduled lapse of qualified dividends.
 After all, the reality is that a closely held business that is a C corporation is eligible for qualified dividend treatment, if it is in fact a C corporation, as the 60-day holding period requirement is easily met by what is typically a multi-year (or even multi-decade!) holding period.
 Except unlike stocks held in a portfolio, with a closely held business the client has some control over the timing of when dividends are paid!